Chapter 9 Objectives

 Objectives

 This chapter focuses on the art of crafting a clear, concise research question that will drive your research.
-Beginning researchers often struggle with the task of framing a research question, but we show how asking critical, open-ended questions about your topic can help you refine your question.
+Beginning researchers often struggle with the task of framing a research question, but we show how asking critical, open-ended questions can provide an entry point into the scholarly conversation on your topic.
+As we will discuss, a good research question has a clear purpose because it addresses a scholarly problem.
+It should relate to the work of other scholars and should be one they find relevant and significant.

-The section titled “Evaluating Your Research Question” aims to help you ensure that your research question is clear, complex, and focused and that the answer is arguable.
-We cover the key components to a good research question, as well as some of the most common pitfalls to avoid.
+In the final section entitled “Evaluating Your Research Question,” we’ll circle back to Dr. Janz who provides some strategies for evaluating your question to ensure that it’s clear, complex, focused, and that the answer is arguable.
 The focus is on devising an open-ended and arguable question that adds to the discourse rather than answering a simple question.

 Learning Objectives

 Your thesis statement will answer your research question, so having a polished question is essential to the development of your thesis statement.
+Having both are essential to writing an abstract.
 Hence, this chapter helps you to